If you’re uncertain whether your Alliance residence has unhealthy indoor air quality (IAQ), it likely does.

 Volatile Organic Compounds

-They’re found in paint and stains as well as:
+They’re found in paint and stains along with:

 - Furniture